 Sound healing gongs are beautiful percussion instruments that look great in your home and actually help to heal your body and mind.
 Gong healing or “gong bath meditation” is a form of therapeutic sound healing that uses a combination of specific sound frequencies and vibrations to heal the mind and body.
 We “bathe” in these sounds.

-That is why I personally consider them to be one of the most important meditation tools you should buy today.
+I personally consider them to be one of the most important meditation tools you should buy today.
 It is a deeper meditative experience than, say, mindfulness meditation, one you really must experience.